rmello4d/TheSustainableDeveloper/README.md

 Is this book about Yoga poses ?
 No. Is this book showing how I can twirl my body in all directions ?
 No.

-This book is about putting the developer as the starting point, then  exploring the techniques in Meditation and Yoga.
+This book is about putting the developer as the starting point, then  exploring the techniques in Meditation and Yoga from his perspective.

 These last 25 years showed me that developers have Yogic capabilities to surprising levels.
 To suggest further, we can refine these capabilities to a higher level, if looked under different lens.